 At Ferguson Mann, Corinne has been responsible for a diverse range of projects that include the extension, alteration and repair of significant historic assets including the conservation and development of Grade I listed St James Priory in Bristol, restoration works at the Wilderness in Prior Park Landscape Garden, Bath and conservation repairs to the Grade I Listed Clifton Suspension Bridge.
 Prior to joining Ferguson Mann, she worked in London and Somerset, having trained at the Bartlett School of Architecture where she gained professional qualification with a distinction.
 Corinne is an accredited RIBA Specialist Conservation Architect.

 David qualified in 1983 and joined the practice in 1988.
-As a director he is responsible for design leadership, and several practice management areas.
 He has held teaching posts at the University of Central England and the University of West of England.

 David gained early experience as project architect on two large listed woollen mill conversion projects in Gloucestershire.
-Since joining Ferguson Mann Architects, he has contributed to many of the practice’s urban design roles and all the key creative re-use projects undertaken by the practice.
+While with Ferguson Mann Architects, David contributed to many of the practice’s urban design roles and all the key creative re-use projects undertaken by the practice.
 Many of his projects have achieved recognition through various awards programmes, including the At-Bristol Squares and Spaces, Royal William Yard (Clarence and Brewhouse), Rosemoor Visitor Centre, Lakeshore, Knightstone Island and The Bristol Wing.

 Frankie joined Ferguson Mann Architects in the Summer of 2017 having graduated from the University of Strathclyde with distinction in 2014.